 In Definition 5.11, div of a tree is the difference between attaching its head on the appropriate strand (here, strand j) below all of its tails and above.
-Moving the head across each of the tails on strand j requires an \overrightarrow{IHX} relation, which "costs" a wheel (of trees, which is equivalent to a sum of honest wheels), namely, the head gets connected to the tail in question, as shown in the figure below.
-So div of the tree represented by a_j is
+As shown in the figure on the right, moving the head across each of the tails on strand j requires an \overrightarrow{STU} relation, which "costs" a wheel (of trees, which is equivalent to a sum of honest wheels), namely, the head gets connected to the tail in question.
+So div of the tree represented by a_j is given by

-$\sum{\alpha:x{i\alpha}=j}$ "connect the head to the α leaf".
+$\sum{\alpha:x{i{\alpha}}=j}$ "connect the head to the α leaf".

-This obviously gets mapped to the formula above via the correspondence between wheels and cyclic words.
+This obviously gets mapped to the formula above via the correspondence between wheels and cyclic words. \Box

 MORE NOW.
+END NEW/ / L MOVE

-END NEW MORE.
+MORE.